-Preliminary figures for 2009 show a strengthening of the municipalities’ finances compared to 2008.
-Net operating surplus for the municipalities is estimated at 2.8 percent in 2009 compared to 0 percent in 2008.
+Audited figures for 2009 show a considerable strengthening of the municipalities’ finances compared to 2008.
+Net operating surplus for the municipalities is estimated at 2.7 percent in 2009.

-Preliminary figures for 2009 estimate that gross operating surplus was about NOK 3.4 billion for all the municipalities combined.
-The estimations show that the municipalities’ gross operating revenue was approximately NOK 287 billion in 2009, whereas the gross operating expenditure was about NOK 284 billion.
-The gross surplus is estimated at 1.2 percent of the gross revenues in 2009 compared to 0.4 percent in 2008.
-This growth is an indication that the gross revenue has increased more than the gross expenditure.
+The municipalities’ gross operating surplus in 2009 was about NOK 3.3 billion.
+The figures show that the municipalities’ gross operating revenue was approximately NOK 287 billion in 2009, whereas the gross operating expenditure was about NOK 284 billion.
+The gross surplus is 1.2 per cent of the gross revenues in 2008 compared to 0.4 per cent in 2008.
+This is an indication that the gross revenue has increased more than the gross expenditure.

-The net operating surplus for the Norwegian municipalities increased from minus NOK 0.1 billion in 2008 to about NOK 8 billion in 2009.
+The net operating surplus for the Norwegian municipalities increased from NOK 76 million in 2008 to almost NOK 8 billion in 2009.
 The net operating surplus is estimated at 2.8 per cent of the gross operating revenues, compared with 0 per cent in 2008.
 This was the lowest result ever registered since it became possible to calculate the gross operating surplus in 1991.
 It was the first time that a negative net operating surplus has been registered at a national level.

 Investing and financing

-Estimations also indicate that the municipalities’ investments have been financed by the use of applied loans, which have also increased by nearly NOK 4 billion.
-Financing of investments by applied loans as a percentage of the gross capital expenditure was approximately 63.5 percent in 2009, compared with 58 percent in 2008.
-The municipalities withdrew NOK 8 billion of existing funds in 2008, compared to NOK 2 billion allocated to funds in 2009.
+The financing of investments by loans has increased by nearly NOK 4 billion.
+Financing of investments by applied loans as a percentage of the gross capital expenditure was approximately 63.5 per cent in 2009, compared with 58 per cent in 2008.
+The municipalities withdrew NOK 8 billion of existing funds, compared to NOK 2 billion allocated to funds in 2008.

 Huge increase in net interest

-The municipalities’ net finance revenue has increased significantly in 2009.
-This is as a result of the profit incurred from the financial investments and the lower interest levels.
-Municipalities must register all realized and unrealized losses or profit resulting from financial investments in the operational accounts.
-The preliminary figures for 2009 show net finance revenue of about NOK 2.5 billion, compared with net interest expenditure of NOK 3 billion in 2008.
-The net finance revenue has thus increased by approximately NOK 5.5 billion since 2008.
-The rise in the stock markets has affected the municipalities’ net surplus in a clear positive direction.
+The municipalities’ net interest increased significantly in 2009.
+This is as a result of the earnings incurred from the financial investments and the higher interest levels.
+Municipalities must register all realised and unrealised losses resulting from financial investments in the operational accounts.
+The audited figures for 2008 show net interest revenue of about NOK 2.5 billion, compared with net interest expenditure of NOK 3 billion in 2008.

 Production of services